 You need to choose the best contractor to complete your home makeover.
 If you or your spouse have the skills, you can do the work yourself.
 That will reduce your costs significantly.

 However, a DIY renovation will be time-consuming.
 If you have a full-time job, the project could be put on the back burner.
-Family and friends who have experience could also tackle your project.
+Family and friends who have experienced could also tackle your project.

 Otherwise, hiring a reputable contractor is the best way to ensure your renovations are completed to your satisfaction.